 New South Wales (NSW) is a southeastern state in Australia where 7.992 million people reside.
-Also known as the global cultural hub, NSW is the largest and the oldest cosmopolitan state in Australia.
+Also known as the global cultural hub, NSW is Australia's largest and oldest cosmopolitan state.

-NSW is also an economic powerhouse, with an economy larger than Singapore, Hong Kong, and Malaysia.
-In addition to its economic and cultural strength, NSW is popular for its global status of international transport networks, with around 1000 flights operating every week.
+NSW is also economically more significant than Singapore, Hong Kong, and Malaysia.
+In addition to its economic and cultural strength, NSW is famous for its global status of international transport networks, with around 1000 flights operating weekly.

 1. Studying in New South Wales

-New South Wales is home to top-notch universities, research organisations, vocational institutions, and the best colleges in Sydney, Australia offers innovative and industry-relevant education.
-The education system of NSW provides a broad range of courses and degrees in the field of arts, medicine, sciences and classical studies.
+New South Wales is home to top-notch universities, research organisations, vocational institutions, and the best colleges in Sydney.
+Australia offers innovative and industry-relevant education.
+The education system of NSW provides a broad range of courses and degrees in the arts, medicine, sciences and classical studies.

 The regional campuses and institutions offer a great selection of courses in agriculture and sub-fields like viticulture.
-Altogether, NSW holds a strong reputation among international students in terms of qualifications, cultural diversity, high-quality teaching and research, and a safe study environment.
+Altogether, NSW holds a strong reputation among international students regarding qualifications, cultural diversity, high-quality teaching and research, and a safe study environment.

-The research sector and the universities in New South Wales are linked to global research networks and industries.
-This helps domestic and international students to develop their skills while studying and be work-ready by the time they completed their degree.
-Also, NSW has the largest research sector in Australia.
+New South Wales's research sector and universities are linked to global research networks and industries.
+This helps domestic and international students develop work-ready skills while studying and completing their degrees.
+Also, NSW has the most extensive research sector in Australia.

-The total student population of New South Wales is 391,000, out of which 23% are international students and 77% are interstate domestic students.
-There are about five universities in the regional New South Wales and nine in Sydney.
+The total student population of New South Wales is 391,000, out of which 23% are international students, and 77% are interstate domestic students.
+There are five universities in the regional New South Wales and nine in Sydney.
 Being the largest state, NSW has a wide range of TAFE institutes and higher education providers.